ChronoInferna/school_notes/README.md

-Notes from my time in college

-I've basically thrown everything I've written in LaTex in here, correct or incorrect, finished or unfinished, so feel free to dig around I guess
+These are my LaTeX notes from my time in college.
+I've basically thrown everything I've written in LaTeX in here, whether it's correct, incorrect, finished or unfinished, so feel free to dig around I guess.